ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

-The Black Horse pub is famous for its numerous ghostly inhabitants, each with a unique story to tell.
+The Black Horse pub is also famous for its numerous ghostly inhabitants, each with a unique story to tell.
 An invisible phantom is known to make its presence felt by moving glasses and other items around the pub.
-These items can go missing for days, and in one reported instance, a barmaid's bag and cardigan disappeared, only to reappear two years later on the same date!
+These items can go missing for days, and in one reported instance, a barmaid's bag and cardigan disappeared, only to reappear two years later on the same date.
+Visitors have also reported seeing or feeling a small child looking out from one of the top windows.
+Linking legend to these tales, a woman named Jessie Brooks, who passed away in the skittle alley, is said to wander the premises in search of a lost child; she is believed to be the resident poltergeist.
+Could this be the same child who has also been spotted in the pub?

 Ghost Hunters International who visited Pluckley for a paranormal show, featured a Black Horse investigation, you can watch it HERE

-KMFM Radio also did a Frightday night at the pub. in 2009, and Ghost Dimensions - Celebrity Special, which is in the GofEPS Youtube Playlist and you can watch this and other paranormal events, visitors' experiences, evidence and activities on the Black Horse GofEPS YouTube playlist HERE.
+KMFM Radio also did a Fright night at the pub. in 2009, and Ghost Dimensions - Celebrity Special, which is in the GofEPS Youtube Playlist and you can watch this and other paranormal events, visitors' experiences, evidence and activities on the Black Horse GofEPS YouTube playlist HERE.

 18. THE ROSE AND CROWN